April 10-16, 2014 Fishing Report for Kentucky Lake and Lake Barkley

-BASS: Smallmouth fishing is slow on Kentucky Lake using jigs fished at creek mouth and main lake points.
-Largemouth fishing is fair to good on Kentucky Lake.
-Some bass are being taken on Alabama Rigs fished on Kentucky Lakes east bank.
-Other bass can be taken on crankbaits on the main lake as well as in side the first half of the larger creeks.
+BASS: Smallmouth fishing is slow to fair on Kentucky Lake using jigs or 4 inch grubs fished at creek mouth and main lake points.
+Largemouth fishing is good on Kentucky Lake.
+Good numbers of bass are being taken on spinnerbaits and shallow running crankbaits fished inside the creeks near shore and on main lake points or chunk rock.

 BLUEGILL: Bluegill fishing is slow on both lakes using red worms fished in main lake brush piles in 8 to 12 feet of water.

-WHITE BASS: White bass fishing is reported as slow on both lakes.
+WHITE BASS: White bass fishing is slow on both lakes.
+Some yellow bass are being taken on live minnows inside larger creeks.

-SAUGER: Sauger fishing is fair on Kentucky Lake using large live minnows fished on main lake gravel bars in 15 to 25 feet of water.
+SAUGER: Sauger fishing is fair on Kentucky Lake using large live minnows fished on main lake gravel bars and creek mouths in 15 to 25 feet of water.

 NOTES: A taped telephone report is available by dialing 270-924-2000.
 A weather forecast is available by dialing 270-744-6331.